Cosworth RA: Background and development

 Aston Martin and Red Bull Advanced Technologies teamed up to blueprint an all-new hypercar, and needed to rely on a technological partner able to challenge the norm, and redefine parameters while performing against an incredible brief.
 According to Cosworth, it is intended to be "evoking the spine-tingling, ultra-high-revving F1 engines of the 1990s, but benefitting from two decades of progress in design, material and manufacturing expertise."
 Red Bull’s Chief Technical Officer, Adrian Newey, specially delivered his brief to Cosworth, with the aim being to build the ultimate internal combustion engine.
 Cosworth's aim was to create the most powerful naturally-aspirated road engine ever, while meeting strict and often conflicting requirements in terms of durability, weight, emissions regulations.

 Cosworth initially developed a 1.6-litre three-cylinder prototype (one-fourth of the Valkyrie's V12 engine) to make the combustion system hardware, which on its own was good for 250 hp.
-The engine ran on Cosworth dynos within the first four months of beginning the project, so once the first V12 was tested after 14 months, it was already well along the development route.
+The engine ran on Cosworth dynamometers within the first four months of beginning the project, so once the first V12 was tested after 14 months, it was already well along the development route.

 Every part of the engine was devised for minimum weight, with titanium connecting rods and F1-style pistons being used.
 The engine was also subjected to reliability and durability tests, comparable to those used on Cosworth's mass production units, typically 200 hours of hard running that equated to around 100,000 km (62,000 mi.) of road use.
 The product is an engine weighing only 206 kg.
 For comparison, Cosworth’s last 3.0-litre V10 Formula One engine, the TJ2005, weighed 97 kg in 2005.
 If that V10 F1 race engine was scaled up to 6.5 litres, it would have weighed 210 kg.